crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Ranged combat skills
 ========================================

-There are a number of individual weapon skills for missile weapons:

-  * Throwing
-  * Bows
-  * Crossbows
-  * Slings

-Throwing is the skill for all things hurled without a launcher: boomerangs, javelins, nets, darts, etc. The other skills refer to various types of ranged weapons.
+Ranged Weapons is the skill for bows, crossbows, and slings, whereas Throwing governs all things hurled without a launcher: boomerangs, javelins, nets, darts, etc.

 Just as with melee weapons, ranged weapon skills and throwing skills increase the speed at which you attack, along with slightly increasing your accuracy and damage.
 Missile weapons, unlike melee or throwing weapons, are slowed by wearing heavy armour.
 Increasing your Strength and Armour skill will partially mitigate this.

-Since the motion of using a sling and throwing a stone are somewhat similar, these skills crosstrain:

-  * Throwing and Slings

 Magic skills
 ========================================